telegram-bot-sdk/telegram-bot-sdk/README.md

 ## Disclaimer

-This project, its author, and contributors are neither associated nor affiliated with [Telegram](https://telegram.org/) in any way.
+The Telegram Bot SDK is a third-party library and is not associated with, endorsed by, or affiliated with Telegram or its products.
+For more details, please read the [Disclaimer][link-disclaimer]

 ## License